rbunge-nsc/websitedemo/GLOSSARY.md

 ### [D](#d)

 #### Distributed System
-A collection of seperate and independent software or hardware components called nodes that are linked together by means of a network in order to gather coherently by coordinating and communicating by message passing by events to fulfill one end goal. https://www.youtube.com/watch?v=ajjOEltiZm4
+A collection of seperate and independent software or hardware components called nodes that are linked together by means of a network in order to gather coherently by coordinating and communicating by message passing by events to fulfill one end goal.
+Not a client server model.
+No shared clocks.
+Each element in the distributed system has to have its own processor.
+No shared memory in the distributed system and states are distributed throughout the system.
+Concurrency - software and hardware are autonomous and execute concurrently.
+Heterogeneity and copy - the processors are seperate and independent of each other and have their own speed.
+Design for failure when designing a distributed system. https://www.youtube.com/watch?v=ajjOEltiZm4
 <br>